 Description

-This blend of avocados, black beans, plantains, and cheese in a soft tortilla is the perfect gateway into tacos for your toddler or infant.
+This blend of avocados, black beans, plantains, and cheese in a soft tortilla is the perfect gateway into tacos for infants and toddlers.

 Ingredients